LSDcircuits/NXP_LSD/README.txt

-# NXP_LSD
+NXP_LSD
-This repository is dedicated to using the LPC84X series.
+This repository is dedicated to using the LPC84X series, Functions for Hardware peripherals (i/o)
-Made for the Purpose of having a simpler approach to programming Interfaces and low frequency control systems (<1MHZ).

 Functions: